fedorenchik/PlanetVim/docs/ACCEPTANCE.md

 The native editor popup adapts to selections, editing mode, writable state, filetype, language-server capabilities and special buffers.
-The builder is autoloaded on use; GTK tab labels retain their native menu.
+The builder is autoloaded on use.
+At this stage GTK tab labels retained the stock menu; the subsequent helper is recorded under Native GTK tab menus below.
 Third-party plugin sources are unchanged.

 Linux validation: